grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/03 Examples/01 Inject HTTP faults into Pod.md

 This example shows how [PodDisruptor](/javascript-api/xk6-disruptor/api/poddisruptor) can be used for testing the effect of disruptions in the HTTP requests served by a pod.
 The example deploys a pod running the [httpbin](https://httpbin.org), a simple request/response application that offers endpoints for testing different HTTP request.
 The test consists in two load generating scenarios: one for obtaining baseline results and another for checking the effect of the faults introduced by the `PodDisruptor`, and one additional scenario for injecting the faults.

+You will find the complete [source code](#source-code) at the end of this document.
 Next sections examine the sample code below in detail, describing the different steps in the test life-cycle.

 ## Initialization